wernerbreitenstein/hello-world/README.md

 # hello-world
-A new repository to learn about GitHub.
+A new repository to learn about GitHub … and in this case especially about branching.